Olga Briscorn: Biography

 Olga Konstantinovna Strukova, born in 1776 in the family of a wealthy landowner, came from the well-known Mavrogeni family, who were Moldovan boyars.

 She married the provincial marshal of nobility, Ananiy Gerasimovich Strukov, the richest man in the province, receiving a very good dowry from the marriage: 56,000 rubles, large plots of land and households, as well as several hundred slaves.
 After a very profitable wedding, Olga Strukova became the "first lady" among the Yekaterinoslav elite.
-A young (a little over 30) woman, well-read and witty, she was keenly interested in theater and amateur performances.
+A young (a little over 30) woman, well-read and witty, she was keenly interested in theatre and amateur performances.

 Soon after her husband's death, the widow moved to St. Petersburg, but did not mourn for long - only a year later, she married a major official, senator and diplomat named Fyodor Maximovich Briscorn.
 Strukova then began living a double life: in St. Petersburg, she posed as a model of piety, in whose metropolitan house on Galernaya Street, the family of the great poet Alexander Pushkin lived for some time; however, in the Yekaterinoslav, "Senator Briscorn" became known for something completely different.